rjray/notebook/writing/clojure-tsp.md

 well-suited language for this problem.
 Here, we create all the subsets of *S* (where *S* is the set of numbers 0..*(n-1)*), but we only create the ones that contain *m*.
-This is done by creating all sets without *m*, then `cons`'ing *m* into all of them.
+This is done by creating all sets without *m*, then `cons`'ing *m* into all of these.
 The resulting sequence of sets is then grouped by the count of their elements.
 The `reduce` block converts that result into a vector such that each index *i* points to all sets that have *i+1* elements, accounting for *m*.

-Next, `create-column` creates a single row for the matrix that would be used for the DP approach.
+Next, `create-column` creates a single colum for the matrix that would be used for the DP approach.
 It takes `sets` and `template`, and creates a pseudo-vector of all the sets (as indices) pointing to copies of `template`.
 The purpose of this will be explained more, later.
+Note that this is actually a map structure rather than a vector, so that a set can be used as the index.

-Lastly, `get-final-answer` finds the correct answer.
-Here, `f` is the aggregate function to be applied to the collected totals. `m-cur` is the final row-function from the DP algorithm (more on that later) and `sets` is a one-element list of "subsets" of *S* that equal *S*.
-I.e., the one in which all elements are present.
+Lastly, `get-final-answer` finds the correct answer (for the iteration of TSP).
+Here, `f` is the aggregate function to be applied to the collected totals.
+`m-cur` is the final column-function from the DP algorithm (more on that later) and `sets` is the one-element list of "subsets" of *S* that equal *S*.

 ### The loop-control functions

 These four functions represent the different loops that make up the DP algorithm for solving TSP.
-Because Clojure requires functions to be defined before being referenced, they are listed from inner-most to outer-most and will be explained in reverse order.
+Because Clojure requires functions to be defined before being referenced, they are listed from inner-most to outer-most but will be explained in reverse order.

 ```clojure